The Effect of U.S. Health Insurance Expansions on Medical Innovation

 SIEPR Discussion Paper No. 11-016

 I study the effect of health insurance expansions on medical innovation.
 Innovation by practitioners creates important roles for local patient flows and payment systems as drivers of medical technology development.
 I show that, over the 15 years following Medicare and Medicaid's passage, U.S.-based medical-equipment patenting rose by nearly 50 percent relative to both other U.S. patenting and foreign medical-equipment patenting.
 Surges in medical-equipment patenting were largest in the states most significantly affected by the Great Society programs.
-No surge occurred among pharmaceutical patents, for which markets were not directly affected.
-Subsequent expansions in insurance against health care costs are also associated with increases in U.S.-based patenting relative to foreign patenting in the relevant areas.
+No relative increase occurred among pharmaceutical patents, for which markets were not directly affected.
 The dynamic effect of U.S. insurance expansions may account for 25 percent of recent global medical-equipment innovation and 15 percent of the rise in U.S. health spending in hospitals, physicians' offices, and other clinical settings from 1960 to 2010.

 Keywords: Health Insurance, Government Policy, Innovation and Invention, Government Expenditures and Health